 8. Become a Zombie at the Annual Daejombie 5km Race.

 9. There is an Ice Rink, called Namsan Park, where you can Ice Skate or play Hockey.

 10.There are a lot of sequoia trees in Jangtaesan Forest in Daejeon.

 11. Check out a non-verbal “NANTA” performance in December, when the show comes from Seoul to Daejeon.

-13. You can learn photography, language courses, jewelry making, chocolate making, cooking and other courses at Citizen’s College near Junggu Office.
+13. You can learn photography, language courses, jewelry making, chocolate making, cooking, and other courses at Daejeon Institute for Lifelong Education near Junggu Office.

 14. You can rent kayaks on the Gapcheon River near EXPO park during the warm months.

 15. The Daejeon Artists Collective (DJAC) has had 9 exhibitions since its creation in 2011.